ChrisMarshallNY/ITCB-master/00-StartingPoint/README.md

 ![Timeline Diagram](01-Timeline-CBManager.png)

-1. The app creates an instance of the Central version of the SDK (an instance of [`ITCB_SDK_Central`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130)).
+1. The app creates an instance of [`ITCB_SDK_Central`](https://github.com/ChrisMarshallNY/ITCB-master/blob/master/00-StartingPoint/SDK-src/src/public/ITCB_SDK.swift#L130), which is the Central version of the SDK.
 2. This SDK instance creates an instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager).
-3. This instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) Calls the delegate method [`CBCentralManagerDelegate.centralManagerDidUpdateState(_:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518888-centralmanagerdidupdatestate) in the SDK, telling it that it is ready to scan.
+3. This instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) calls the delegate method [`CBCentralManagerDelegate.centralManagerDidUpdateState(_:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518888-centralmanagerdidupdatestate) in the SDK, telling it that it is ready to scan.
 4. The SDK then calls [`CBCentralManager.scanForPeripherals(withServices:,options:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager/1518986-scanforperipherals).
+This tells Core Bluetooth to start scanning for Peripherals.
 5. Core Bluetooth starts scanning for advertising peripherals.
 6. A matching Peripheral is discovered by Core Bluetooth.
 7. The instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) calls the delegate method [`CBCentralManagerDelegate.centralManager(_:,didDiscover:,advertisementData:,rssi:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518937-centralmanager) in the SDK, with an instance of [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral).
 This represents the discovered Peripheral.
 8. The SDK creates a strong reference to the Peripheral, then calls [`CBCentralManager.connect(_:,options:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager/1518766-connect), asking it to connect to the discovered Peripheral.
-9. Core Bluetooth connects to the Peripheral.
+9. Core Bluetooth sends a connection request to the Peripheral.
-10. The Peripheral accepts the connection.
+10. The Peripheral accepts the connection request.
+Core Bluetooth now has a connection to the Peripheral.
-11. The instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) calls the delegate method [`CBCentralManagerDelegate.centralManager(_:,didConnect:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518969-centralmanager) in the SDK.
+11. The instance of [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager) calls the delegate method [`CBCentralManagerDelegate.centralManager(_:,didConnect:)`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanagerdelegate/1518969-centralmanager) in the SDK, informing the SDK that it has successfully connected to the Peripheral.
-12. The SDK then calls [`CBPeripheral.discoverServices(_:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518706-discoverservices) on that Peripheral.
+12. Now that we are connected to the Peripheral, the SDK then calls [`CBPeripheral.discoverServices(_:)`](https://developer.apple.com/documentation/corebluetooth/cbperipheral/1518706-discoverservices) on that Peripheral (note that it is asking [`CBPeripheral`](https://developer.apple.com/documentation/corebluetooth/cbperipheral) to do the discovery -not [`CBCentralManager`](https://developer.apple.com/documentation/corebluetooth/cbcentralmanager)); asking it to return a list of available Services.

 ## ON TO CODING